lstappen/MuSe2020/README.md

-In the *<span>MuSe-Topic</span>Sub-challenge*, participants are predicting 10-classes of domain-specific (automotive, as given by the chosen database) topics[^2] as the target of emotions.
+In the *<span>MuSe-Topic</span>Sub-challenge*, participants are predicting 10-classes of domain-specific (automotive, as given by the chosen database) topics as the target of emotions.
 In addition, three classes (low, medium, and high) of valence and arousal should be predicted <span>i.e.,</span>for each topic segment, one valence and one arousal value.
 These classes are the mean value of the temporally